jgneff/openjdk/README.md

 OpenJDK is the official reference implementation of the Java Platform, Standard Edition.
 This project builds [Snap packages](https://snapcraft.io/openjdk) of OpenJDK directly from its [source repositories](https://github.com/openjdk).
 These packages provide everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, API documentation, and source code of the Java Development Kit (JDK).

-The OpenJDK 16 General-Availability Release and the OpenJDK 17 Early-Access Builds are published for all of the following hardware platforms, listed below by their Debian architectures and machine hardware names:
+The OpenJDK 16 general-availability (GA) release and the OpenJDK 17 early-access (EA) builds are published for all of the hardware platforms listed below, identified by their Debian architectures and their machine hardware names:

 | Architecture (Machine) | OpenJDK 16 GA | OpenJDK 17 EA |
 |:----------------------:|:-------------:|:-------------:|